Sylphux/Sylphux/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on some fun JS projects, like Spewk, an Tamagochi inspired ASCII game.
+- 🌱 I’m currently learning Python and JS mostly.
+- 👯 I’m looking to collaborate on any Python, JS, C projects that suits my level
+- 📫 How to reach me: Email adress pinned on my profile.
+- ⚡ Fun fact: I choose to not code with AI, so I can become really self dependent on the long term.
+And it's already paying.

 <!--
 **Sylphux/Sylphux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.